-When it comes to your retirement income strategy, it's important to consider ways to ensure your money lasts as long as you need it.
-Certain annuities can provide guaranteed payments for life (annuities with lifetime income benefits), which may be a strategy to consider for "income insurance."
-But, these annuities are not for everyone.
-Before you make any decisions, discuss these questions with your financial advisor.
+When building the foundation for your retirement income strategy, it's important to consider ways to ensure your money lasts as long as you need it.
+Certain annuities can provide guaranteed payments for life, which may be a strategy to consider to provide "income insurance."
+Discussing the following questions with your financial advisor can be a good starting place to determine if an annuity is right for you.

 1. How much of your necessary expenses are covered by outside income sources, such as Social Security and/or a pension?
 Most – Little

-The more income you have from Social Security and a pension to cover your necessary expenses, the less you might consider an annuity.
+If you have enough income from Social Security and/or a pension to cover your necessary expenses, you may not need an annuity.

-2. Rate your ability to reduce spending and expenses in case of unexpected events.
+2. How would you rate your ability to reduce spending and expenses in case of unexpected events?.
 Higher – Lower

-The more you can cut back your spending when the market isn’t performing well or have cash reserves to cover unexpected expenses, the less you might consider an annuity.
+If you can cut back your spending when the market isn’t performing well or have cash reserves to cover unexpected expenses, you may not need an annuity.

 3. What is your comfort with risk?
 (You can work with your financial advisor to complete a more detailed Risk Tolerance Questionnaire.)
 Higher – Lower

-The lower your tolerance for market fluctuations, the more you might consider an annuity.
+The lower your tolerance for market fluctuations, the more you might want to consider income insurance.

-4. Given your current health and family history, rate how long you expect to live relative to the average life expectancy of early- to mid-80s.
+4. Given your current health and family history, how long do you expect to live relative to the average life expectancy of early- to mid-80s?
 Shorter – Longer

 If you live longer than you expect, you could outlive your money.
 Lifetime payments from an annuity can help guard against this.